EllisBale/django_project/README.md

 ### Creating a project

-In the terminal to start a project type "django-admin startproject project_name directory_name".
+In the terminal to start a project type:

+`django-admin startproject project_name directory_name`

+or

-django-admin startproject my_project .
+`django-admin startproject my_project .`

 #### Project completes